 More details on Admiral Otter are available at the Manor House website’s History page and also on Peter Kerr’s informative blog on the historical people, places and events that helped shape the Scottish Western Isles.

-Welcome to The Manor House
+Welcome to the Manor House

-West Coast Seafood Grill with New Potatoes,
+West Coast Sea Food Grill with Crushed Herb Potato,

-Selection of Desserts £8.00
+Selection of Desserts £10.00

 Coffee & Petit Fours £3.50

-Table d’hote Price £42.00
+Table d’hote £49.00